SteffenBlake/Ollama.Practice/README.md

 2. `cd` into `./src/Ollama.Practice.AppHost/`
 3. `dotnet run`
 4. You'll see a message in the terminal of `Login to the dashboard at https://0.0.0.0:17010/login?t=<token>`, open this url in your browser to access the Aspire Dashboard (you may need to change 0.0.0.0 to localhost)
 5. Eventually the `crew` job will display `Finished`, at which point you can check out its logs, or you can navigate to `src/Ollama.Practice.Crew/output/<timestamp>/...` to see the various output text files it produced.
+(Note, in some cases it may not display a state of finished, even when the crew finished all jobs, but you'll still see the .txt files have been generated)

 # Aspire Resources
 * `aspire-dashboard` - This is the aspire dashboard itself, it often displays a state of unhealthy but seems to work fine anyways.